 Animator and Illustrator, Lavanya Naidu, expresses how one can find more, happiness, room to grow, not only professionally but also personally, by focusing on producing work that is rather challenging and cherishing at the same time.

 CG.
 All your illustrations are fun, represent happiness.
 How do you choose your characters and topics of illustration?

 CG.
 You use a very lively colour scheme that is, both, vibrant and subtle.
 Could you please tell us how you arrive at it?

-LN.
+Lavanya.
 My colour scheme has developed over time, and still has a long way to go!
 I began asking myself why does the sky have to be blue when it really isn’t always blue?
-There are a myriad of colours that we can play with.
-I began experimenting with different palettes, and started understanding how the absence and presence of light changes colour.
-It’s an ongoing journey, and tremendous fun!
+There is a myriad of colours that we can play with.
+I began experimenting with different palettes and started understanding how the absence and presence of light change colour.
+It’s an ongoing journey and tremendous fun!

 CG.
-What is your approach towards acquiring clients, and how do you fulfill their needs?
+What is your approach towards acquiring clients, and how do you fulfil their needs?

-LN.
+Lavanya.
 I have been extremely lucky to have had some wonderful clients.
 Most of my clients have approached me, having had looked at my work on Behance or my blog.
 I make sure to keep all of my pages updated with new projects, as soon as I can.
 I respect another person’s time and money as I would expect that in return, so it is of utmost importance that I deliver on or before a reasonable deadline.
-I usually take on work that I know, I would love to do, so that I can be true to that commitment.
+I usually take on work that I know, I would love to do so that I can be true to that commitment.
 Professionalism is key, it helps you filter out the unnecessities and focus on the actual task at hand.

 CG.
 What do you feel is the balance between marketing, portfolio and quality of work when it comes to acquiring work?
 Do you think there’s anything more a designer needs to do?